klaarnut/user-docs/en/installation.md

 ## RVsitebuilder icon is not available

-If it doens't have RVsitebuilder on your control panel, you can ask your host provider to install it for you.
+If it doesn't have RVsitebuilder on your control panel, you can ask your host provider to install it for you.

 ## You don't have control panel